KasaiDot/wp-live2d/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 Plugin realy simple right now, just display a live2d model on the page.

 To be Implemented Soon ?
 * Ability to add/edit/remove models.

-Warnings!
-*   Development will progress.
-However, it will still remain unsupported.
-*   If you "deactivate" the plugin, all your release data WILL BE LOST.

 == Installation ==
 This section describes how to install the plugin and get it working.

 e.g.